 Compensation claim amounts can vary as personal injury is an umbrella term which covers a wide range of different circumstances in which someone can suffer an injury.
 These could include car accident claims, accidents in the workplace or medical negligence.
 The typical payouts for personal injury claims also vary a lot between these as the nature and types of injury can be quite different.

 Suffering an injury is never nice, but suffering it due to someone else’s actions can be all the more difficult.
 Getting some form of compensation can make your recovery as well as dealing with the injury and its effects easier to bear.

-Road traffic accidents: these can involve a single or multiple vehicles, pedestrians and not motor vehicles, such as bikes.
+Road traffic accidents: these can involve single or multiple vehicles, pedestrians and other motor vehicles, such as bikes.

 Compensation calculator for an injury at work: workplace accidents can have serious consequences and may be complex to make.